Maud of Wales: Death and legacy

 Maud visited England in October 1938.
 Initially, she stayed at Sandringham, but then moved into a hotel in London's West End.
-She became ill and was taken to a nursing home at 18 Bentinck Street, Marylebone, London, where an abdominal operation was performed on 16 November 1938, where modern-day information suggests that she suffered from advanced cancer.
+She became seriously ill and was taken to a nursing home at 18 Bentinck Street, Marylebone, London, where an abdominal operation was performed on 16 November 1938, during which advanced cancer was discovered.
+According to Norwegian author and biographer Tor Bomann-Larsen, Queen Maud's primary tumour was located in the ovary, with secondary spread throughout the abdomen.

 King Haakon immediately travelled from Norway to her bedside.
-Although she survived the surgery, Maud died unexpectedly of coronary thrombosis on 20 November 1938, six days before her 69th birthday and on the 13th anniversary of her mother's death.
-At the time of her death Maud was the last surviving child of King Edward VII and Queen Alexandra.
-Norwegian newspapers were allowed to break the law forbidding publication on Sundays in order to notify the Norwegian public of her death.
+Although she survived the surgery, Maud died unexpectedly of heart failure on 20 November 1938, on the 13th anniversary of her mother's death.
+At the time of her death, Maud was the last surviving child of King Edward VII and Queen Alexandra.
+Norwegian newspapers were allowed to break the law forbidding publication on Sundays to notify the Norwegian public of her death.
 King Haakon returned Appleton House to the British royal family.